liyanrui/orez/README.md

 @ hello world # <main-functio n> ^+
 #include <stdio.h>
 @

+If there is not any error occurs, this program should end up returning 0:

+@ hello world # +
+        return 0;
+}
+@
 ```

+The above is just example and it does not mean that we should write code like that.

+## Tangle

 Using the tangle mode of orez could abstract the source code of C "Hello, World" program: